flatland-association/flatland-rl/CONTRIBUTING.md

    Now you can make your changes locally.

 5. When you're done making changes, check that your changes pass the tests.
-Use `tox` to run them as it will automatically test on all supported python versions:
+Use `tox` to run them as it will automatically test on all supported Python versions:

     ```shell
     tox